-I wrote this article to nag my Ph.D. students when they were attending their first academic conference right after the COVID-19 pandemic.
+I initially wrote this article to nag my Ph.D. students when they were attending their first academic conference right after the COVID-19 pandemic.
 I double-checked with them before publishing this posting, and they all said that it was helpful (well, what else can they say?).

 Although I meant to help my own students optimize their conference experiences, I figure this could help other students or early-career researchers who are still new to academic events.
 The following statement is based on my own experiences, so it isn’t necessarily the best way, but I hope it helps many people who are lost in big conferences.